 Tendon vs Tempura: What is the Difference?

 The Difference between Tendon and Tempura

 The pieces of Tempura on the rice usually consist of several varieties.
-The main ingredients are prawn Tempura and other seafood Tempura such as squid and sand borer, which are often garnished with a few additional pieces of seasonal vegetable Tempura like Shishito green pepper, eggplant, pumpkin or lotus root.
+The main ingredients are prawn Tempura and other seafood Tempura such as squid and sand borer, which are often garnished with a few additional pieces of seasonal vegetable Tempura like Shishito green pepper, eggplant, pumpkin, or lotus root.

-The sauce for Tendon is made by evaporating alcohol from a mixture of Dashi soup stock, soy sauce, Mirin sweet cooking rice wine and sugar by boiling.
-It is stronger in taste than the Tentsuyu sauce for Tempura.
+The sauce for Tendon is made by evaporating alcohol from a mixture of Dashi, soy sauce, Mirin, and sugar by heating.
+It has a strong taste compared to the Tentsuyu sauce for Tempura.